Oliver-Tautz/mockup_smw/bugs_problems_features_etc.md

 # List of problems/bugs with ottr smw

+## Design

+* Dont use Variables extension if possible (will be depreciated)
+    * this will be problematic

 ## Bugs
 * Not quoting strings leads to cryptic error
 * instance creation with form errors with this code: